alejandro0619/dev.to-posts/README.md

 # dev.to-posts
-A collection of my dev.to posts ❤
+A collection of my dev.to posts (It is also uploaded to [my website](https://spaghettidev.tech)